Note: Any degree requirement stated below is applicable for 2018-2019 catalog year. Refer to catalog.gmu.edu for previous catalog year requirements.

-The Department of Civil, Environmental, and Infrastructure Engineering at George Mason University offers an ABET-accredited 120-credit hour Bachelor of Science in Civil and Infrastructure Engineering; a Master of Science in Civil and Infrastructure Engineering; a Master of Engineering in integrated Geotechnical, Construction, and Structural Engineering; and the Doctor of Philosophy in Civil and Infrastructure Engineering.
+The Department of Civil, Environmental, and Infrastructure Engineering at George Mason University offers an ABET-accredited 120-credit hour Bachelor of Science in Civil and Infrastructure Engineering; a Master of Science in Civil and Infrastructure Engineering; and the Doctor of Philosophy in Civil and Infrastructure Engineering.
 Each degree requires high competency in mathematics, the basic sciences, and the engineering sciences; a creative mind to translate a need into a design, then into a physical reality; and a commitment to creating, adapting, and upgrading infrastructure, for people in small communities and large megacities, in the United States and abroad.

-The Master of Science in Civil and Infrastructure Engineering (M.S.-CIE) and the Master of Engineering in integrated Geotechnical, Construction, and Structural Engineering (M.Eng.-GCS) degrees are graduate degrees designed for students who have completed the B.S. in civil engineering either at George Mason University or at another university.
-These degrees educate students in a specialization within civil engineering science and design.
+The Master of Science in Civil and Infrastructure Engineering (M.S.-CIE) graduate degree is designed for students who have completed the B.S. in civil engineering either at George Mason University or at another university.
+This degree educate students in a specialization within civil engineering science and design.
 With the growing complexity in civil engineering science and design, the Master’s degree is increasingly expected for advanced practice in civil engineering.
 The American Society of Civil Engineering now advocates for a master’s degree or equivalent as part of the requirement of registration as a Professional Engineer.

-Master’s degrees prepare graduates to practice in civil engineering for: federal, state, or local governments; architectural firms; engineering design firms; construction firms; water, wastewater, and energy utilities; non-governmental organizations; and local and regional planning firms.
-These degrees serve as a solid foundation for subsequent study in architecture, law, business, economics, finance, and public policy and administration.
+The master’s degree prepare graduates to practice in civil engineering for: federal, state, or local governments; architectural firms; engineering design firms; construction firms; water, wastewater, and energy utilities; non-governmental organizations; and local and regional planning firms.
+This degree serves as a solid foundation for subsequent study in architecture, law, business, economics, finance, and public policy and administration.
 They are also the foundation for further study at the Ph.D. level.
-The M.S.-CIE and M.Eng.-GCS curricula are described further at Master of Science and Master of Engineering.
+The M.S.-CIE curriculum is described further at Master of Science .

 The M.S.-CIE has three options.
 These are the thesis option (24 credit hours of coursework and 6 credit hours of research), the project option (27 credit hours of coursework and 3 credit hours of independent project), and the all-coursework option (30 credit hours of coursework).
 The degree involves focused coursework in any of the five emphasis areas offered in the department.
 These include: construction project management; environmental and water resources engineering; geotechnical engineering; structural engineering; or transportation engineering.
 Full-time students typically complete the degree in one and a half, to two years.
 Graduate courses usually meet in the late afternoon or evening for the convenience of part-time students.
 Degree details are provided at Master of Science.